globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

     * Start date for implementation
     * Target date for completion of implementation;
     * Maintenance requirements.
-  * The overall implementation plan provides a broad overview of the safeguard implementation, identifying important milestones and timeframes, resource requirements (staff and other individuals’ time, budget, etc.), interrelationships between projects, and any other relevant information.
+  * The overall implementation plan provides a broad overview of the safeguard implementation, identifying important milestones and timeframes, resource requirements (staff and other individuals' time, budget, etc.), interrelationships between projects, and any other relevant information.
 Regular status reporting of the plan, along with key metrics and success indicators should be reported to Datica Senior Management.
   * Individual project plans for safeguard implementation may be developed and contain detailed steps that resources assigned carry out to meet implementation timeframes and expectations.
 Additionally, consider including items in individual project plans such as a project scope, a list deliverables, key assumptions, objectives, task completion dates and project requirements.
   * Output – Safeguard Implementation Plan